The Marine Corps is considered the most demanding and challenging branch in the military.

 Related Article: Marine Corps Height And Weight Standards

-In order to remain in compliance, the sleeve must stop at least two inches above the elbow.
+In order to remain in compliance, the sleeve must stop before the wrist.

 Can you have neck/face/hand tattoos in the Marine Corps?